Moment Constraints and Phase Recovery for Multireference Alignment: Phase Recovery

 In our forthcoming conjecture, we discuss the critical points of $\losslim{\bullet}{x}$ and their type.
-Specifically, we propose that when $L$ is odd, there are no additional critical points for $\losslim{\bullet}{x}$ beside those described in Proposition \ref{prop:align-same-phase}. \begin{conjecture} Let $x \in \mathcal{M}_{m_2}$ be an odd-size signal and $\tau>0$.
-Then the loss function $\losslim{\bullet}{x}$ has exactly ${2^{\#\supp(\widehat{m}_2)}}$ critical points up to circular shifts, which are those described in Proposition \ref{prop:align-same-phase}.
-In particular, $x$ and $-x$ correspond to the global minimum and maximum, respectively, of $\losslim{\bullet}{x}$, while the remaining critical points represent saddle points (see Figure~\ref{fig:loss-L=5}). \end{conjecture}
+Specifically, we propose that when $L$ is odd, there are no additional critical points for $\losslim{\bullet}{x}$ beside those described in \cref{prop:align-same-phase}. \begin{conjecture} Let $x \in \mathcal{M}_{m_2}$ be an odd-size signal and $\tau>0$.
+Then the loss function $\losslim{\bullet}{x}$ has exactly ${2^{\#\supp(\widehat{m}_2)}}$ critical points up to circular shifts, which are those described in \cref{prop:align-same-phase}.
+In particular, $x$ and $-x$ correspond to the global minimum and maximum, respectively, of $\losslim{\bullet}{x}$, while the remaining critical points represent saddle points (see \cref{fig:loss-L=5}). \end{conjecture}

-Although Conjecture \ref{conj} appears natural, proving it universally is challenging.
+Although \cref{conj} appears natural, proving it universally is challenging.
 After conducting numerous experiments across various signals with different values of $\tau$ and a sufficient number of samples, we consistently observed that the true signal and its circular shifts are the only local minima of the expected loss function.

 In connection with the conjecture, the following theorem shows that if $\mathcal{M}_{m_2}$ forms a circle (e.g., when $L$ is odd and the true signal $x$ is a sinusoid), then $z=x$ is indeed a local minimum of $\losslim{z}{x}$.

 The significance of this theorem lies in its implication that the MRA problem can be solved for each Fourier mode independently, leading to a finite number of potential solutions for reconstructing the true signal.
+We found this method less stable compared to the simultaneous reconstruction of all modes at once.
+Additionally, the frequency-wise reconstructions is complicated by having mutually distinct shifts for each frequency.
+This issue can be solved by finding the shift configuration with minimal loss value, but that makes the reconstruction very costly as the configuration space is extremely large.